sheeeng/ianyh-amethyst/README.md

 orientation.
 The main pane is on the left in the horizontal orientation and it's on the top in the vertical orientation.

+#### Two Pane Right

+Exactly the same as *Two Pane*, but the main pane is on the right, with the other pane on the left.

 #### 3Column-Left

 A three-column version of *Tall*, with one main pane on the left (extending the full height of the screen) and two other panes, one in the middle and one on the right.
 Like *Tall*, if any pane has more than one window, that pane will be split into rows.
 You can control how many windows are in the main pane as usual; other windows will be assigned as evenly as possible between the other two panes.